 (b) If necessary, collect additional evidence from a party.

 Section 10.
 Recommended Order.
-(1) After the hearing has concluded, the hearing officer shall draft a recommended order which:
+(1) After the hearing has concluded, the hearing officer shall draft a recommended order in accordance with KRS 13B.110, which:

 (a) Summarizes the facts of the case;